aaleta/thesis_plots/README.md

 # My Thesis' plots

-In this repository you can find the R scripts to produce most of the plots of my (Thesis)["Temporary placeholder"] (a few of them where done manually with inkscape, gephi...).
+In this repository you can find the R scripts to make most of the plots of my (Thesis)["Temporary placeholder"] (a few of them where done manually with inkscape, gephi...).
 This would have been completely impossible without the collective mind known as stackoverflow.
-This is my way of giving back the community, feel free to use them whoever you like!
+This is my way of giving back the community, feel free to use them however you like!

 I like to experiment with new ways of visualizing information.
 Thus, you will see very different types of graphs.
 I am not an expert in visualization at all, but I am working on improving my skills (any advice will be wecolmed!).